Italian Gardens: Tradition and Beauty

 That aside, due to the difference in climate from the cold and wet north to the warmer and almost arid south, the gardens in various parts of Italy vary in their vegetation and structure.
 This has led to the popularity of fusion Italian gardens in modern times, namely the Tuscan gardens.

-vegetable patches, along with a mixture of the sort of plants found in the north and south of Italy.
+One of the most famous exports of Italy today, the Tuscan style is a curious mish-mash of formal principles of gardening mixed with a few peasant characteristics, like wildflowers and vegetable patches, along with a mixture of the sort of plants found in the north and south of Italy.
 These sometimes include some trees that are quintessentially Italian, like the Olive, Fig and Cypress, which need specific care regimen.

 Whether Renaissance or Tuscan or Roman, wild or well-pruned, Italian gardens have a charm all their own that mimics the essential appeal of Italy and its people.
 While it is great to be able to visit Italian gardens in Italy, it is also possible to bring some of its charms home into your own garden with a judicious adoption of plants that give an Italian feel.
 Some of the gardening experts writing in the Italian garden category of Life in Italy do just that.